The 100 Healthiest Foods on the Planet

 It’s a natural diuretic, so asparagus, which contains less than 5 grams of sugar per serving, can help relieve bloating and other unpleasant feelings.
 The green veggie’s balance of amino acids and minerals may also help to alleviate hangover symptoms, according to a study in the Journal of Food Science.

 These ruby-red roots contain a type of antioxidant called betalains that help repair and regenerate cells in the liver, your body’s primary detox organ.
 Beets are also high in immune-boosting vitamin C, fiber, and essential minerals like potassium, which allows for healthy nerve and muscle function, and manganese, which is good for your bones, liver, kidneys, and pancreas.
 What’s more?
-Beets also contain nitrates which, according to a study in the journal Nitric Oxide, lowers blood pressure and helps those with chronic kidney disease.
+Beets also contain nitrates which, according to a study in The Journal of Nutrition, lowers blood pressure and helps those with chronic kidney disease.

 According to a 2014 study published in the journal Obesity, chewing until your food is lump-less increases the number of calories the body burns during digestion: about 10 extra calories for a 300-calorie meal, meaning that just by slowing down the rate at which you chew, you could potentially burn approximately 2,000 extra calories each month.
 The study also found that chewing food more thoroughly increases blood flow to the stomach and gut, which may help to improve digestion and absorption of more nutrients from your food.
 Considering celery has long been lauded as one of the chewiest veggies around, making it virtually calorie-free, it’s worthwhile to add some to your diet.
 Try tossing the hydrating veggie into a tomato or chicken soup for an added crunch that will easily lower the overall calorie count of your meal.
 Aside from being super chewy, celery is also low-carb and relatively high in fiber—just one cup of the chopped veggie has 1.6 grams of the satiating nutrient.